SheldonHoo233/Chocobo_Racing/README.md

 ## Script for Final Fantasy XIV Chocobo Racing

  - To change your key of skills, please edit line 54 of Chocobo_Racing.py.
-If you don't need to use them, please edit it as 'None'.
+If you don't need to use them, please edit them as 'None'.
  - Using ‘Up’ key and ‘Left’ key for running as a default.
  - It could recognize the size of your widgets in FFXIV.
  - Only running in the 'main road of the wilds' for recommended.